 7 Day Cyclades Crewed Catamaran Itinerary

-7 Day Cyclades Catamaran Itinerary - Discover Mykonos, Paros, Milos and Santorini on your Greece Yacht Charter
+7 Day Cyclades Catamaran Itinerary - Discover Mykonos, Paros and Milos on your Greece Crewed Catamaran Charter

 Begin your Greek Islands adventure by chartering a yacht from the exciting island of Mykonos and visit ancient relics, beautiful beaches and eat wonderful fresh seafood as you sail from island to island.
 Try out some of the best restaurants in Greece, including the renowned Nammos, Hakkassan, Mykonos, and Katrin.
 Be sure to enjoy the peaceful beauty of islands like Milos and wander the whitewashed streets of Ios to make your next charter your most memorable vacation yet!

 Set sail from the lively island of Mykonos to the beautiful island of Syros, known for its large town Ermoupoli which is the capital of the Cyclades.
 This town is the perfect amalgamation of traditional and modern Greece, despite being a relatively small island.
 There are plenty of fantastic restaurants to choose from, and as the Cyclades capital, the streets are bustling all year round.

 After a wonderful lunch, you can step back on board to explore the next island of Serifos, which is the perfect destination to spend the night.
 Walk the streets of one of the most elegant towns in the Cyclades, being circular in shape and looking down over the rest of the island from the top of a rocky hill.
 Enjoy the quaint bars, restaurants and tavernas that line the narrow streets, or walk up to the 15th-century Venetian castle for a fantastic view of the sunset over the azure Greek waters.